Take a tour inside the ISU Alumni Center

 Student Alumni Leadership Council (SALC) Office

 Houses the committees of Homecoming Central, Ambassadors, Senior Class Council, and Cyclone Alley Central

-Outreach & Events, Travel, and Student Programs Suite
+Constituent Engagement, Travel, and Student Programs Suite

-Staff offices for student leadership programs, Student Alumni Association, alumni clubs, alumni travel, ISUAA athletics-related events, reunions, awards, young alumni programs, and other alumni outreach programs are located here.
+Staff offices for student leadership programs, Student Alumni Association, alumni clubs, alumni travel, ISUAA athletics-related events, reunions, awards, young alumni programs, merchandise, and other alumni outreach programs are located here.

 Watch a video tour inside the ISU Alumni Center with ISUAA President & CEO Jeff Johnson: